FAQ (Frequently Asked Questions)

 Living a long, happy fulfilled life in the wild (an obvious point, but we thought we have better make it!).

 Remember too that charities are now experimenting with building "new" badger setts for badgers to live in.
 These are sometimes equipped with observation equipment (for example special viewing windows or night-time cameras).
-Potentially, you may be able to see badgers "live" on the tellie or on your computer some-time soon (see news stories from 18th August 2000 and 11th September 2000).
+Potentially, you may be able to see badgers "live" on the tellie or on your computer (see news stories from 18th August 2000 and 11th September 2000).

 Are there any badgers in "zoos"?